-At Dunbar Medical, our mission is to provide sports medicine products that help people to prevent or manage injuries that result from exercise, sporting, occupational or recreational activities.
+At the Orthopedic Superstore, our mission is to provide sports medicine products that help people to prevent or manage injuries that result from exercise, sporting, occupational or recreational activities.
 These products include orthopedic braces such as ankle braces, wrist supports, back braces or knee braces.
 They also include athletic tape such as zinc oxide tape or kinesiology tape.
 The decision on the type of product to use for treatment of sports injuries depends on the type of injury experienced and on the nature of the treatment involved.
 These factors are explained below.

 Sports injuries can be classified into three categories – traumatic, catastrophic and overuse/ repetitive stress injuries.

 Traumatic Sports Injuries

 These account for most of the injuries experienced in contact sports such as soccer, hockey, rugby and football (American or Canadian).
 They are mainly caused by collisions with the ground, other players or other objects.
 These collisions, and the resultant dynamic unexpected forces on limbs and joints, can cause sports related injuries.

 Examples of traumatic sports injuries include contusions or bruises,muscle strains, ligament sprains, wounds, bone fractures and cramps (powerful and involuntary muscle contractions lasting for a few minutes at a time).

 Orthopedic braces or athletic tape may be used in the treatment or management of some traumatic sports injuries as part of either a preventative or rehabilitative approach.

 Catastrophic Sports Injuries

 A catastrophic injury is defined as a severe traumatic injury affecting the head, spine or brain.
 Perhaps the most common form of catastrophic sports injury is concussion, which has been observed in contact sports like football as well as in boxing, but can also affect athletes involved in other sports.